rickoooooo/MBBS/README.md

 ![Screenshot of Android app with the default Tic Tac Toe example game](images/MBBS-Screenshot-TicTacToe.png?raw=true "Tic Tac Toe example game")

 # Status
 This project is very much incomplete.
-It has not been extensively tested and certainly contains strange bugs.
-Contributions and bug reports are welcome.
+It has not been extensively tested and probbably contains strange bugs.
+Contributions, bug reports, and feature requests are welcome.

 # Inspiration
 This project was inspired in part by the following projects: